 noun \riˈzilyəns\: the capacity to recover quickly from difficulties; toughness

 My mindfulness practice, my spirituality and my constitution got me through moments of chaos, and allowed me to stay clear and rooted.
 I learned how to ‘be’ with suffering.
 I spent many hours hiking trails in solitude.
 I trusted that somehow things would be okay.
 My children and I made it through to the other side of pandemonium.
-I believe our happiest chapter is ahead.
+I am grateful to share that today we are thriving.